sanandnarayan/plivo-ruby/README.rst

 ~~~~~

 To use the Plivo helper library, As shown in example-call.rb,
-you will need to specify the ACCOUNT_ID and ACCOUNT_TOKEN, before you can make REST requests.
+you will need to specify the AUTH_ID and AUTH_TOKEN, before you can make REST requests.

-Before you run the examples, you should have Plivo Running along with FreeSWITCH Running and a user 1000 logged in.

-See `Plivo Documentation <http://www.plivo.org/docs/>`_ for more information.
+See `Plivo Documentation <http://www.plivo.com/docs/>`_ for more information.

 Files
 ~~~~~

-**lib/plivohelper.rb:** include this library in your code
+**lib/plivo.rb:** include this library in your code

 **examples/example-call.rb:** example usage of REST Call